TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lab_canada.md

     * You must be a Canadian Citizen.
     * You must be at least 18 years old on election day.
     * You have been elected as the leader of a Political Party.
-    * If you are not part of a Party, then you can run as an Independent.
+    * If you are not a member of a Party, then you must run as an Independent.
-    * You cannot be in more than one Party.
+    * You cannot be a member of more than one Party.
     * Print `True` if the person could be Prime Minister and `False` if they can't be Prime Minister

 2. Create a "I can't be Prime Minister?" program.
 Print `True` if the user cannot be Prime Minister and `False` if they can be Prime Minister.